Friedenspanzer/meeple-party/app/changelog/updates/optionalAnalyticsData.md

 excerpt: "Sending analytics data can now be toggled in the user settings."
 ---

 There's a new menu in your account for privacy settings.
 It's pretty empty there right now but you can choose to share analytics data with us.
-You can go to the menu [right here](/app/profile/edit/privacy)!